KB1RD/matrix-diskstation-bot/README.md

 as `config/default.yaml`.
 Copy/paste this to `config/development.yaml` and `config/production.yaml` and edit
 them accordingly for your environment.
 These are listed in `.gitignore`.

+## DiskStation Docker Setup

+IMO, the easiest way to run this on your DiskStation is using Docker.
+The DiskStation has a built-in Docker GUI.
+Pull the image from https://hub.docker.com/r/kb1rdweb/matrix-diskstation-bot.
+Once it's downloaded, double-click on it and it will open a "Create container" GUI.
+I would recommend a 50MB limit for RAM usage.
+Now, in click on `Advanced Settings`.
+Under "Port Settings," remove the `8080/tcp` port since this is all local.
+Now, under "Volume," add a config file that has a mount path of `/usr/src/app/config/production.yaml`.
+Once you have configured it, you should start the container.
+Double-click on the container (under the main Docker window and under the "Container" tab on the left).
+This will open a window.
+Click on the "Terminal" tab.
+This should show you the bot running.
+Click the dropdown next to "Create" and press "Launch with Command."
+Use `ip address` as your command.
+This will show you the container's IP address and you can derive a URL from this.
+Ex, if your IP is 172.17.0.2, the URL is `http://172.17.0.2`.
+This ensures that only the DiskStation can access the push endpoint for maximum security.

 ## DiskStation Setup

 First, make sure you've set up the config file to your liking.